Family. Respect. Your sovereignty

 collaboration

-We collaborate with all levels of government, First Nations and Inuit leaders, and private-sector partners to improve northern and Arctic disaster preparedness and resilience.
+We collaborate with Indigenous leaders to improve remote, northern, and Arctic disaster preparedness and resilience.

-First Nations and Inuit Governments & Organizations – Supporting First Nations & Inuit leadership in emergency management
+Indigenous Governments & Organizations – Supporting their leadership in emergency management

 Infrastructure & Industry Leaders – Mitigating permafrost thaw risks & operational hazards